jeangui/test-leaflet/README.md

-test-iron-router
+test-leaflet
 ================

-testings and learning of the iron-router meteor component
+testings and learning of the leaflet meteor component